ebu/ebu-tt-live-toolkit/docs/source/nodes_and_carriage_mechanisms.rst

 Carriage mechanisms
 -------------------

-   The carriage mechanisms are divided into 2 distinct kinds: producer and consumer carriages:
+   The carriage mechanisms are divided into 2 distinct kinds: producer and consumer carriages (not to be confused with producer and consumer nodes).

-   Producers serve the purpose of sending/serialising a document once a processing node has finished processing them and push them via their domain forward.
+   Producer carriages serve the purpose of sending/serialising a document once a processing node has finished processing them and push them via their domain forward.

-   Consumers on the other hand receive a (probably serialised) document from their own domain and their job is to make sure the document is picked up (possibly parsed and validated) and given to the consumer processing node that the carriage mechanism object is registered to.
+   Consumers carriages on the other hand receive a (probably serialised) document from their own domain and their job is to make sure the document is picked up (possibly parsed and validated) and given to the consumer processing node that the carriage mechanism object is registered to.